 One BD Bactec Plus Aerobic/F (grey cap) bottle containing 40ml of clear colourless broth and latex beads.

 Single BD Bactec Peds Plus/F bottle with a pink cap containing 40ml of clear colourless broth and latex beads.

 Blood culture for TB

 White capped bottle with narrow neck containing 40ml of clear broth.
 Contact laboratory for issue.

 Respiratory PCR (Flu A / B / RSV)

-Clear plastic sleeve containing green capped bottle and swab
+Clear plastic sleeve containing blue capped bottle and swab

 HSV 1 and 2 PCR